Biggo03/RISC-V-Pipelined/Documentation/Memory_System_Development_Log.md

 The only change made was changing the input for the replacement block to be 32-bits, and rename it toe "RepWord".
 This saved a huge amount of area, and will make development of the L2 cache far easier in the future.
 The synthesized result went from using **287** LUTs with the large RepBlock input to using **159** LUTs with the smaller RepWord input.
 This represents a **44.6%** reduction in LUT usage, a huge improvement.

+#### Removing Latch:
+This wasn't so much of an optimization as it was a fix.
+The signal used to determine which word to output from the memory array inferred a latch due to an if statement without an else within a combinational process.
+This fix just meant adding a default value of 0 to an else statement.

 # Changelog:

 ## #1 Changed initial sizes of L1 and L2 caches (February 12th, 2025):